SlimGIS/GPSTrackingDemo-Wpf/README.md

 - Smooth panning the map while the vehicle is moving
 - Smooth animation for the running vehicle

-Today, we share a demo project that you could find everything I mentioned above.
+This guide introduces a demo project that you could find everything I mentioned above.
 Hope it is useful for your project.

 - [GPSTrackingDemo-Wpf](https://github.com/SlimGIS/GPSTrackingDemo-Wpf)